 Skip to main content

-Learn about our classes for parents and classes for children and teens.
+Learn about our classes for parents, classes for children and teens, classes at the Alyssa Burnett Adult Life Center and one-time events.

 A 90-minute class for parents and caregivers of children recently diagnosed with autism who wish to better understand this ... cont.